MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## Post Remote Assist Call to work order

-After gaining the necessary gudiance from the remote collaborator, the technician will end the call and be given the option to post the call as an activity to the work order time line.
+After gaining the necessary guidance from the remote collaborator, the technician will end the call and be given the option to post the call as an activity to the work order time line.

 Technicians can choose from a list of bookings they are scheduled for on the day of the call, which matches the **Agenda** view in Field Service Mobile.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Remote Assist on a mobile device, showing the option to select a booking to post to.](./media/remote-assist-field-service-call-post-to-work-order-choose-BOTH.png)

-Back on the work order, the dispacther can see a Remote Assist call took place.
+Back on the work order, the dispatcher can see a Remote Assist call took place.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service on desktop, showing a work order with attention to the timeline, which now has a Remote Assist call listed.](./media/remote-assist-field-service-call-metadata-timeline.png)